-To help suppliers review their corporate activities from a sustainability perspective and take sustainability actions, the Guidelines explain expected initiatives in respect to a number of categories including "Human rights and Labor: Prohibition of child labor and forced labor, complying with working hours and remuneration laws etc".
+To help suppliers review their corporate activities from a sustainability perspective and take sustainability actions, the Guidelines explain expected initiatives in respect to a number of categories including Human rights and Labor: Prohibition of child labor and forced labor, complying with working hours and remuneration laws etc.

 In addition, suppliers are requested to undergo assessments by third parties.
 The Guidelines mandate that suppliers comply with laws and regulations.
-If suppliers are found to be in a state of non-compliance, the Guidelines prescribe required responses, such as filing a report immediately, conducting an investigation and formulating corrective measures.
+If suppliers are found to be in a state of noncompliance, the Guidelines prescribe required responses, such as filing a report immediately, conducting an investigation and formulating corrective measures.
 In fiscal year 2020 no human rights violation was recorded and no supplier was found to be at serious risk of engaging in forced labour or child labour.

-During the Reporting Period NML has:
+NML has also:

-- implemented the "Nissan Global Guideline on Human Rights (June 2021)" which supports the "Nissan Human Rights Policy Statement" and outlines specific initiatives for respecting human rights, with the aim of ensuring compliance with the policy statement.
+implemented the "Nissan Global Guideline on Human Rights (June 2021)8" which supports the "Nissan Human Rights Policy Statement" and outlines specific initiatives for respecting human rights, with the aim of ensuring compliance with the policy statement.
 Based on this guideline, Nissan is further strengthening its initiatives to respect the human rights of its employees on a global level.
 At every level of NML's global supply chain, it aims to conduct ethical, social and environmentally conscious business activities.
-NML also works together with suppliers, contractors and other business partners to achieve this goal. - revised its "Nissan Human Rights Policy Statement". - issued its "Sustainability Report 2021" which outlines its efforts toward a cleaner, safer and more inclusive society.
-It sets out how NML is strengthening its focus on human rights and defines both its long-term vision and it's shorter term goals up to 2022, which include to: - enhance monitoring of each compliance risk area and establish a framework to oversee progress of each monitoring activity; - enhance third party compliance systems to ensure the entire Nissan business process is compliant; and - o ensure that all suppliers follow the Renault-Nissan CSR Guidelines for Suppliers.
+NML also works together with suppliers, contractors and other business partners to achieve this goal.

+- revised its "Nissan Human Rights Policy Statement" in July 20219. - issued its "Sustainability Report 202110" which outlined its efforts toward a cleaner, safer and more inclusive society.
+It set out how NML is strengthening its focus on human rights and defines both its longterm vision and it's shorter term goals up to 2022, which include to:

+enhance monitoring of each compliance risk area and establish a framework to oversee progress of each monitoring activity;